Johnny00520/CSCI3308_project-for-a-website/README.md

 The Waterfall model is going to be implemented as follows:

-- > Requirements (building the trello site and making concrete features)
+-> Requirements (building the trello site and making concrete features)

-	- > Design (this will use React and Redux to create a single-page  application that is designed to be fast and reliable).
+-> Design (this will use React and Redux to create a single-page  application that is designed to be fast and reliable).

-		- >Implementation (create each component one by one and make sure they work together as we are creating them, so that we know the final product will work as supposed to).
+->Implementation (create each component one by one and make sure they work together as we are creating them, so that we know the final product will work as supposed to).
 We will be hosting the site on GitHub pages (for the front end), and then a backend of Heroku, Digitalocean, or AWS (for the server).
 Note: the trello has the detailed steps of implementation.

 ->Verification (test out on local servers (development servers) before pushing to production).
 Many users will test the site to find any bugs.

 ->Maintenance (If any bugs are found, they will be taken care of to ensure the site is working as supposed to.
 Maintenance will also include making sure servers, ,etc are up and working.